swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 ❌ Initial approach was just use ChatGPT, this failed due to no source.

-Medical advice is high trust.
+Medical advice is high trust, sources are a must!

 ### Evaluating the solution

-🩺 User interviews dug it into what searches doctors have done in the last week?
+🩺 User interviews dug into what searches doctors have done in the last week?

-Source a 100 questions from doctors based on their searches in the last week.
+They then sourced a 100 questions from doctors based on their searches in the last week.
-This 100 question dataset is the core evaluation set.
+This 100 question dataset was the core evaluation set.

-The initial approach, chainlit for UI with a default langchain RAG, performed poorly on the evaluation data set:
+The initial approach, chainlit for UI with a default langchain RAG with text splitter chunking texts into 8K character chunks with 100 character overlaps, performed poorly on the evaluation data set:

 👌 OK - answer accepted by doctor